 If indeed the consumers prefer imported to local rice, then Adwoa might wonder and ask: “Why do people prefer imported rice?”
 Thus, the factors that affect the choice of rice type may be explored.

-The conceptual framework to guide the study might look like this:
+The paradigm that will guide the study might look like this:

 Why include age, gender, and economic status in the picture?
 As a researcher, Adwoa might have noticed that most of those who buy rice are young, females, and belong to the higher echelon of society.
 Perhaps these factors may have influenced the decision to buy imported rice.

 The alternative hypothesis (Ha) for the study at this stage, therefore, will be: